Deam0on/deepEMIA/README.md

   proximity: 50              # Proximity threshold for grouping scale bar elements
 measure_contrast_distribution: false  # Enable for detailed particle contrast analysis
 rcnn_hyperparameters:
+  # Default hyperparameters used for all datasets when no dataset-specific settings exist
   default:
     R50:
       base_lr: 0.00025